-Click Here to upgrade to Unlimited Pages and Expanded Features rights registered against such property with the exception of a
+Rateable property shall include any rights registered against such property with the exception of a mortgage bond.

 The council pledges itself to limit each annual increase as far as practicable to the increase in the consumer price index over a period preceding the financial year to which the increase relates, except when the approved integrated development plan of the municipality provides for a greater increase.
 The council shall, in imposing the rate for each financial year, take proper cognisance of the aggregate burden of rates and services charges on representative property owners, in the various categories of property ownership, and to the extent to which this burden is or remains competitive with the comparable burden in other municipalities within the local economic region.